Marina's dollshouse miniatures

 From the marbled clay make a ball and flatten in to the work surface to get circle about 0.8 cm thick.

-F-holes: roll black polymer clay in a very thin log and apply to the base
+F-holes: roll a black polymer clay into very thin log and apply to the base

 Tailpiece: from black polymer clay make a tall trapeze about 1.2 cm long.
 Apply to the base as shown